Kauasegabinazzi/vue-python-app/README.md

 - Make sure MongoDB Compass is open before starting the application
 - for FrontEnd: npm run serve
-- for BackEnd: python main.py
+- for BackEnd: python main.py or py main.py

 ## Introduction

-- To start using the application, run the command python parser.py to add the JSON data to MongoDB on cd backend
+- To start using the application, run the command python parser.py or py parser.py to add the JSON data to MongoDB on cd backend
 - After completing this step, you can navigate to the frontend and backend directories to start the application